-JSTOR collection contains complete issues of 241 scholarly journals in a wide range of disciplines.
-Issues from the most recent five years for each title are not included in the collection.
+JSTOR contains hundreds of scholarly journal articles in a wide range of disciplines.
+Issues from the most recent two to five years for each title are not included in this collection.

 PHC Writer's Manual, Rules of Thumb: Writing in the Core, provides specific guidelines and helpful suggestions for developing excellence in writing.